PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 **View my shop link**

-When a shop is selected, a link "view my shop" is displayed and opens the front-office of the shop.
+When a shop with a configured URL is selected, a link "view my shop" is displayed and opens the front-office of the shop.

 **User acceptance test**